Benny Safdie: Filmmaking

-Safdie and Nathan Fielder co-created in the Showtime series The Curse, which premiered in November 2023.
+Safdie and Nathan Fielder co-created the Showtime series The Curse, which premiered in November 2023.
 The show, in which they also starred, received critical acclaim, and Safdie earned an Independent Spirit Award nomination for Best Supporting Performance in a New Scripted Series.

-Safdie then, in his first directorial endevour without his brother and his first solo writing credit, directed the MMA themed film The Smashing Machine, starring Dwayne Johnson as former wrestler and MMA fighter Mark Kerr.
-The film premiered and the 82nd Venice International Film Festival, where Safdie won the Silver Lion for Best Direction.
+Safdie then, in his first directorial endeavour without his brother and his first solo writing credit, directed the MMA themed film The Smashing Machine, starring Dwayne Johnson as former wrestler and MMA fighter Mark Kerr.
+The film premiered at the 82nd Venice International Film Festival, where Safdie won the Silver Lion for Best Direction.
 The film received a theatrical release in October 2025 by A24.

-Safdie is currently attached as writer, director and producer to a film adaptation of Daniel Pinkwater's Lizard Music for Amazon MGM Studios' United Artists, reteaming with Johnson.

 Acting

 In 2017, Safdie began taking on performances not directed by himself or Josh, appearing in a role in the film Person to Person.
 In 2020, he appeared in Pieces of a Woman, and in 2021 he took on a significant supporting role in the Paul Thomas Anderson film Licorice Pizza.

 In 2022, Safdie appeared in Claire Denis' romantic thriller Stars at Noon, and as Nari in the Disney+ miniseries Obi-Wan Kenobi.
 In 2023, he starred in the film adaptation Are You There God?
 It's Me, Margaret., and appears as Edward Teller in Oppenheimer, directed by Christopher Nolan.

-In 2025, he appeared in Happy Gilmore 2, and is set to reunite with Nolan on The Odyssey in 2026.
-He will also voice Bowser Jr. in The Super Mario Galaxy Movie.
+In 2025, he appeared in Happy Gilmore 2, and reunited with Nolan to play King Agamemnon in The Odyssey in 2026.
+He played the voice of Bowser Jr. in The Super Mario Galaxy Movie.

 Personal life

 Safdie is Jewish.
 His father was born in Italy and raised in France, and is of Sephardic-Jewish and Syrian-Jewish descent.
 His mother is of Russian-Jewish descent.
 His great uncle is architect Moshe Safdie.
-His cousin once removed is playwright Oren Safdie.
+His cousins once removed are playwright Oren Safdie and entrepreneur Dov Charney.